AGorillaMashingOnKeyboard/nvim_config/README.md

 ginit.vim contains configuration for Neovim-qt.

-Autoload folder is required for vim-plug.
+autoload folder is required for vim-plug.

+Put everything in ~/AppData/Local/nvim.